Study And Practice What A Buddha Taught

 His first teaching was taught to describe the results of this common ignorance and the singular path the Buddha taught to recognize and abandon ignorance.
 [2,3]

-The Eightfold Path is the Buddha’s complete and singular path to awakening – gaining full human maturity.
+The Eightfold Path is the Buddha’s complete and single path to awakening – gaining full human maturity.

 The Sikkha Sutta teaches that the Eightfold Path is a path that incorporates the three aspects or trainings necessary for becoming Rightly Self-Awakened as the Buddha instructs.
 The Eightfold Path is a path directly developing heightened virtue, heightened concentration, and heightened wisdom.